DomenicoArmillotta/LargeScaleProject_SocialWine/README.md

 - [x] Scraper
 - [x] implement scraper on app
 - [x] finish the menu
-- [ ] create the login with a search in mongo db to login
+- [ ] create the login with a search in mongo db to login and connect to menu
 - [ ] implement auto update of the review scraped on mongo db in the two collection (user , winery) ----> the winery collection is missing
 - [ ] implement auto adding of the user scraped on graph db using the function addPostComplete and addUser